earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 On successful creation, the page will redirect to a quick setup page.

-## Managing docker containers with Portainer
+## Managing Docker Containers With Portainer

 Up until now, you have created and ran portainer as a docker container.
 You have also accessed the portainer graphic user interface.
-It’s now time to manage your docker containers with portainer.
+It's now time to manage your docker containers with portainer.

 On the quick setup page, click on the *Get Started* box highlighted below to manage the environment where portainer is currently running on.